 Overall terminal efficiency is calculated at the average number of container moves per hour.
-This increased from 25 moves per hour in Year 2016 to 26 moves per hour in the current year.
+This remained constant from 2017 at 26 moves per hour.

-Property rental is measured in accordance to % occupancy, which remained identical to that of the previous year at 90%.
+Property rental is measured in accordance to percentage occupancy, which increased to 96% as compared to 90% of the previous year.